Is Insomnia Psychological or Biological, or Both?

 How does this conditioning element work?

 Some people return to sleeping as soundly as they did before.
-But others – such as those with more predisposing factors – can sometimes go on to develop insomnia due to what we call "perpetuating factors."
-These factors are commonly worries about the sleeplessness itself and the behavioural habits that stem from them.
+But others, such as those with more predisposing factors, can sometimes go on to develop insomnia due to what we call "perpetuating factors."
+These factors are commonly worries about the sleeplessness itself and the behavioral habits that stem from them.

 A cycle of sleeplessness and anxiety

-Though these behaviours and concerns are intended to help "fix" the sleep problem, they often make it worse.
-We start to spend more time in bed awake and worried and trying to "catch" sleep; meanwhile, we train ourselves to be awake and concerned in bed.
+Though these behaviors and concerns are intended to help "fix" the sleep problem, they often make it worse.
+We start to spend more time in bed awake and worried and trying to "catch" sleep.
+Meanwhile, we train ourselves to be awake and concerned in bed.

-These habits create a weaker relationship between sleep and the place we sleep, which further erodes our sleep and creates a vicious circle of sleeplessness and anxiety.
+These habits create a weaker relationship between sleep and the place we sleep.
+This further erodes our sleep and creates a vicious circle of sleeplessness and anxiety.
 This can result in sleeping problems that go on long after that precipitating event has passed.